pedrocaixeta/infDB_fork_31mar/docs/docs-sphinx/architecture/SYSTEM_OVERVIEW.md

 InfDB is designed as a comprehensive database system for creating digital twins of energy infrastructure with integrated geospatial and time-series capabilities.
 The system architecture follows a layered approach with clear separation of concerns.

-The core of the system consists of a PostgreSQL database with specialized extensions (TimescaleDB, PostGIS, 3DCityDB) to handle different types of data.
+The core of the system consists of a PostgreSQL database with specialized extensions (TimescaleDB, PostGIS, infDB) to handle different types of data.
 The application layer is built with FastAPI, providing a RESTful interface to interact with the database.

 InfDB is a data integration platform that combines **static 3D city models** with **dynamic time-series data**.
-It connects **3DCityDB** and **TimescaleDB** through a raster-based spatial resolution approach.
+It connects **infDB** and **TimescaleDB** through a raster-based spatial resolution approach.

 Raster grids are generated at specified resolutions (e.g., 100 m, 1 000 m), using official grid IDs from the [Federal Agency for Cartography and Geodesy(BKG)]
 (https://gdz.bkg.bund.de/index.php/default/open-data/geographische-gitter-fur-deutschland-in-lambert-projektion-geogitter-inspire.html).